quixio/quix-samples/csharp/destinations/ably-sink/README.md

-# C# Ably Sink
+# Ably sink connector

-The sample contained in this folder gives an example on how to stream data from Quix to Ably, it handles both parameter and event data.
+[This project](https://github.com/quixio/quix-library/tree/main/csharp/destinations/ably-sink){target="_blank"} is an example of how to stream data from Quix to Ably.
+It handles both time-series and event data.

-Quix Parameter Data is streamed to an Ably with a message name prefixed with whatever you choose and postfixed with '-parameter-data'
+Time-series Data is streamed to Ably with a message name prefixed with whatever you choose and postfixed with '-parameter-data'
 Quix Event Data is prefixed with whatever you choose and postfixed with '-event-data'

-## Requirements / Prerequisites
- - An active [Ably](https://ably.com/) subscription (The free account is ok too)
+## How to run

+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables